jico/tweetframe/README.md

 Tweetframe is a simple twitter plugin for jQuery.
 Check out a [demo](http://www.jicobaligod.com/tweetframe).

 There's very basic functionality right now.
-But there's more features coming ;)
+But there are more features coming ;)

 ## Including Tweetframe